MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-the-cloud.md

 - Deploy the Semi-Annual Channel (Targeted) to a representative pilot group of users and client devices and deploy the Semi-Annual Channel to the rest of our users.

 - Build two Office installation packages: Semi-Annual Channel for 32-bit and Semi-Annual Channel (Targeted) for 32-bit.
 (If you want to deploy the 64-bit version of Office, you need to create additional installation packages.)

+- Deploy those Office installation packages to two deployment groups: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
+Note that in this scenario, the installation packages and deployment groups match exactly.
+In more complex deployments, you might have multiple deployment groups that use the same installation package.

 In addition to the best practices, this article includes these common options: